UPS Stock Analysis

 Dividend growth has been substantial and consistent over the past 7 years.
-In addition, UPS increased the dividend another 5.5% for 2019.
+In addition, UPS increased the dividend by another 5.2% for 2020.

-In the press release announcing the 2019 dividend increase, management states:
+In the press release announcing the 2019 and 2020 dividend increases, management states:

 “UPS has a long commitment to cash dividends.
 For nearly 50 years, the company has either increased or maintained its dividend.
 Since 2000, UPS’s dividend has more than quadrupled.”

 I like when a company makes a point of touting their dividend history.
-It tells me that paying a consistent and hopefully rising dividend is part of their culture of rewarding investors.
+It tells me that paying consistent and increasing dividends is part of their culture of rewarding investors.

-And I would like to add that the UPS dividend has been increased by management for 10 consecutive years.
-The annual increase streak would be longer, but the company paused dividend growth in 2010 as it navigated the depths of the last recession.
+The annual increase streak could be much longer.
+But, the company paused dividend growth in 2010 as it navigated the depths of the recession during that time.

 Revenue growth has been steady.
 It has compounded 5% annually over the past 7 years.
 Revenues are directly impacted by